SC5/sc5-styleguide/README.md

     styleguide --kss-source "sass/*.scss" --style-source "public/*.css" --output styleguide --watch --server

+You need to either specify a single directory or you can specify one or more source directories with one or more --kss-source flags.

+    styleguide --kss-source "sass/*.scss" --kss-source "style/*.scss" --style-source "public/*.css" --output styleguide --watch --server

 Other options parameters are defined in the [Build options](#build-options) section.

 ### With gulp